raffraffraff/oci-k3s/README.md

 ```

 ## Deploy something using GitOps!
 After I bootstrapped FluxCD in my cluster, it automatically pushed a bunch of changes back into my 'fluxcd-example' Github repo.
-This basically consisted of a `flux-system` directory:
+This basically consisted of a `flux-system` directory under clusters:

 ```
-flux-system/
+clusters
+└── internal-euw1
+   └── flux-system
        ├── gotk-components.yaml
        ├── gotk-sync.yaml
        └── kustomization.yaml
 ```

-The kustomization.yaml just contained a single Kustomization resource that referred to the two gotk files:
+The kustomization.yaml just containes a single Kustomization resource that referred to the two gotk files:
 ```
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization